ramesh-vit-250/test-aws-ecs-cluster/README.md

 run through the following commands
   - docker build -t sample-image .

-# once the image is created, validated the image and then have run through the docker image and validated its status
+Once the image is created, validated the image and then have run through the docker image and validated its status
 - docker run -p 3000:3000 sample-image

 validated it using http://localhost:3000/ as well